 Printing and cutting the pattern

-Print it on A4 paper and cut-out all the pieces.
+Print it and cut-out all the pieces.

 Make sure that the pattern is not resized by checking your print settings.
 You can check if it was printed properly by measuring the test box on the pattern to ensure that its sides are 5cm long.